studenttak/modules/0372/mdModule.md

 st  (d),x // x is a placeholder for register a,b,c, or d
 ```

+In both the C and TTPASM implementations, it is clear that the stack pointer always points to the last item pushed on the stack.
+This is because the stack pointer is adjusted *prior* to overwriting the location that the stack pointer points to.
+In terms of notation, we can use `D+0` to refer to the address that is currently pointed to by the stack pointer.

 To pop the "top" of the stack to register X, the operation is reversed.
 The following is the C code implementation:

 ```c